siderolabs/talos/website/content/v1.5/learn-more/faqs.md

 ## Why no shell or SSH?

-Since Talos is fully API-driven, all maintenance and debugging operations should be possible via the OS API.
+Since Talos is fully API-driven, all maintenance and debugging operations are possible via the OS API.
 We would like for Talos users to start thinking about what a "machine" is in the context of a Kubernetes cluster.
 That is, that a Kubernetes _cluster_ can be thought of as one massive machine, and the _nodes_ are merely additional, undifferentiated resources.
 We don't want humans to focus on the _nodes_, but rather on the _machine_ that is the Kubernetes cluster.